Ravencrypt/quilibrium/README.md

 The Script automatically copies the key.yml and config.yml to your root folder, make sure to save that somewhere safe as this are the key to your wallet!

 Some common commands:
- - stop your node
+ - stop your node:
 service ceremonyclient stop

- - start your node
+ - start your node:
 service ceremonyclient start

-- see status of your node
+- see status of your node:
 service ceremonyclient status

-- see Quil Logs
+- see Quil Logs:
 sudo journalctl -u ceremonyclient.service -f --no-hostname -o cat

-- run db console
+- run db console:
 GOEXPERIMENT=arenas go run ./... --db-console

-- see peer id
+- see peer id:
 GOEXPERIMENT=arenas go run ./... --peer-id